fujidana/vscode-spec-data/README.md

 }
 ```

-Users can find the definition of the built-in template objects for the respective color themes in [/src/plotTemplate.js](https://github.com/fujidana/vscode-spec-data/blob/master/src/plotTemplate.ts) in the GitHub repository.
+Users can find the definition of the built-in template objects for the respective color themes in [/src/plotTemplate.ts](https://github.com/fujidana/vscode-spec-data/blob/master/src/plotTemplate.ts) in the GitHub repository.
 From this, users may be able to find the name of an attribute they want to change.
 See the [Plotly.js Reference](https://plotly.com/javascript/reference/index/) for the complete list of the Plotly.js template attributes.

-Please contact the developer when you find any item that is difficult to read; the current templates the exntention provides may not be suitable.
+Please contact the extension author when you find any item that is difficult to read; the current templates the exntention provides may not be suitable.

 ## Known Issues

 ### Limitation due to rendering resource

-VS Code provides [Webview API](https://code.visualstudio.com/api/extension-guides/webview) for extension developers to implement graphically rich contents.
+VS Code provides [Webview API](https://code.visualstudio.com/api/extension-guides/webview) for extension authors to implement graphically rich contents.
-As its name suggests, the content may be prepared as a webpage, i.e., HTML/CSS/JavaScript.
+As its name suggests, the content may be prepared as a webpage, i.e., an aggregate of HTML/CSS/JavaScript.
 This extension employs [Plotly.js](https://plotly.com/javascript/) to plot graphs in the HTML body.
 While Plotly.js looks performant as an interactive and nice-looking graph generator, to render a preview consisting of a large number of scan dataset cosumues both CPU and memory resources.
 For this reason, the maximum number of plots is limited to 25 by default; users can change the this limitation in the _Setting_ window.